Pipeline YAML Reference#

 This means that the order of the items

-items should be ordered so the ones with most specific conditions are defined
+items should be ordered so that those with the most specific conditions are defined

-first followed by the ones with the more generalized conditions (e.g. the one with
+first, followed by those with more generalized conditions (e.g. items with conditions such as

 branch = 'develop'